 Types of nonimmigrant US work visas (Petition-Based)

 - H1B visa: This visa is defined for those who have academic credentials.
 The sponsorship process for this visa includes receiving the Labor Conditions Application and filing Form I-129.
 Form I-797 is issued if the USCIS approves the request.
 The application fee for this visa is $ 190, which is paid by the employee.
-If the company has more than 50 employees, where 50% of them have an H1B or L visas, the employee must pay an additional $ 2,250.
+If the company has more than 50 employees, where 50% of them have an H1B or L visa, the employee must pay an additional $ 2,250.
 The processing time of this visa is not very clear, and its initial validity is three years.

 - H1B1 visa: This visa is for Chilean and Singaporean citizens.
 Applicants for this visa must have an academic degree and be able to work in areas such as mathematics, engineering, computer science, physics, biotechnology, and medicine.
 The visa application process is the same as before.
 The Chilean and Singaporean must first find a suitable job offer in the United States.
 The employer must then obtain the Labor Condition Application (LCA) Certification.
-After the employer completed the sponsorship process, the employee must initiate the application process.
+After the employer completes the sponsorship process, the employee must initiate the application process.
 This visa is valid for 12 to 18 months; you can then extend it indefinitely for one year.

 - H2A visa: This visa is for those who intend to work temporarily in agricultural occupations.
 Temporary work means a job that lasts less than a year.
 In this way, agricultural companies can hire foreign workers and speed up their work process.
 Just note that citizens of some countries can apply for this visa.